anjiunnam/HeartDiseasePrediction1202Assignment5/README.md

 # Heart Disease Prediction using Machine Learning

+## Dataset Information
+- The dataset includes health-related attributes and labels to predict heart disease.
+- Attributes include BMI, Smoking status, Physical Activity, Stroke history, and more.
+- **Target Variable**: `HeartDisease` (Yes/No).
+- The dataset is balanced and prepared for classification tasks.

 ## Overview
 The project i have created predicts heart disease using Python and machine learning models.
 It processes health data to train and evaluate models like Decision Trees, Logistic Regression, KNN, MLP, and SVM.